-Here are the top 10 new cocktail bars in America in 2018.
+Here are America’s top 10 new cocktail bars in every region.

 GREAT LAKES (IL, IN, MI, OH)

 Japanese-inflected drinks created by Julia Momose (formerly of Chicago’s Aviary) headline this sophisticated West Loop destination.
 The seven-course tasting menu can be paired with alcoholic or spirit-free cocktails, or you can go à la carte with options like Queen’s Ransom, made with green tea shochu, single malt vodka, and cashew orgeat, or one of 10 Highball variations.